-After lunch we walked along the promenade admiring the Faraglioni and hired a boat tour that took us to see them up closer.
-The captain and his wife, kindly, offered juice to us and the other couple of Italians who had taken the tour.
-They told us the myth of Ulysses and the Cyclops, and they showed us the cave where the legend develops.
+In our case we were very lucky with the chosen tour (the first one we saw when arriving at the port).
+The captain and his wife were very friendly and offered juice and drinks to us and the other couple of Italians who had taken the tour.
+They told us the myth of Ulysses and the Cyclopes and showed us the cave where the legend develops.

 LEGEND OF THE CYCLOPES

-According to Greek mythology the Faraglioni of Aci Trezza is nothing other than the stones that Polyphemus threw against the boat of Ulysses.
+According to Greek mythology the Faraglioni of Aci Trezza is nothing other than the stones that Polyphemus threw at the boat of Ulysses.